mfribeiro53/Favorites-Demo-Multiple-Patterns/DATABASE_SETUP.md

 ### Database Service Layer
 - `src/database-service.js` - Handles all database communication
 - Calls API endpoints that execute your stored procedures
-- Falls back to mock data if database is unavailable
 - Includes caching for performance

 ### API Server